AIgen-Solutions-s-r-l/fastapi-auth-service/docs/stripe_integration.md

 1. Customer makes a payment through Stripe checkout
 2. Frontend calls `/credits/stripe/add` with the payment intent ID
 3. Backend verifies the transaction in Stripe
-4. Credits are added to the user's account based on the payment amount
+4. Credits are calculated based on plan ratios (explained below)
 5. Confirmation email is sent to the user
 6. User can immediately use the new credits